Nikolayco/SmartZill-v2/README.md

 *   **System Management:**
     *   **Individual Volume Control:** Separate volume controls for Bells, Music, and Announcements.
     *   **Backup & Restore:** Export full configuration to JSON/Excel.

+### 🛡️ Security & Transparency Note

+To assure security teams and admins, here is what the application does under the hood:
+*   **Network Activity:** The app makes outbound calls **only** for:
+    *   **Internet Radio:** Connecting to the streaming URLs you provide.
+    *   **Setup:** Downloading necessary Python packages (`pip`) or the portable VLC player if missing.
+    *   **No Telemetry:** No personal data or usage analytics are sent to external servers.
+*   **File System:** It runs within its own directory.
+On Windows, if VLC is missing, it downloads a portable version to a local `bin/` folder to avoid requiring system-wide installation privileges.

 ---